CtrlK

 Trigger Term Quality

 Explicitly lists natural trigger phrases like 'klingai sdk', 'kling ai client', 'klingai patterns', 'kling ai wrapper'.
-These cover common variations a user might say when looking for this specific skill, including both spaced and concatenated forms.
+These cover common variations a user would naturally say when needing this skill.

 3 / 3